Vascular surgery: Cerebrovascular disease

 Vascular surgeons are responsible for treating extracranial cerebrovascular disease as well as the interpretation of non-invasive vascular imaging relating to extracranial and intracranial circulation such as carotid ultrasonography and transcranial doppler.
 The most common of cerebrovascular conditions treated by vascular surgeons is carotid artery stenosis which is a narrowing of the carotid arteries and may be either clinically symptomatic or asymptomatic (silent).
-Carotid artery stenosis is caused by atherosclerosis whereby the buildup of atheromatous plaque inside an the artery causes narrowing.
+Carotid artery stenosis is caused by atherosclerosis whereby the buildup of atheromatous plaque inside the artery causes narrowing.

 Symptoms of carotid artery stenosis can include transient ischemic attack or stroke.
 Both symptomatic and asymptomatic carotid stenosis can be diagnosed with the aid of carotid duplex ultrasound which allows for the estimation of severity of narrowing as well as characterize the plaque.
 Treatment can include medical therapy, carotid endarterectomy or carotid stenting.

 The Society for Vascular Surgery publishes clinical practice guidelines for the management of extracranial cerebrovascular disease.
 Less common diseases involving cerebral circulation treated by vascular surgeons include vertebrobasilar insufficiency, subclavian steal syndrome, carotid artery dissection, vertebral artery dissection, carotid body tumor and carotid artery aneurysm among others.

-Peripheral artery disease
+Peripheral arterial disease

 Peripheral artery disease PAD is the abnormal narrowing of the arteries which supply the limbs.
 Patients with this condition can present with intermittent claudication which is pain mainly in the calves and thighs while walking.
 If there is progression, a patient may also present with chronic limb threatening ischemia which encompasses pain at rest and non-healing wounds.
 Vascular surgeons are experts in the diagnosis, medical management, endovascular and open surgical treatment of PAD.

 A vascular surgeon may diagnose PAD using a combination of history, physical exam and medical imaging.
 Medical imaging may include ankle-brachial index, doppler ultrasonography and computed tomography angiography, among others.
 Treatments are individualized and may include medical therapy, endovascular intervention or open surgical options including angioplasty, stenting, atherectomy, endarterectomy and vascular bypass, among others.